Metnew/suicrux/README.md

 #### Pros:

 - You have already some code pre-written.
-- Code was written following React&Redux concepts.
+- Code was written following React&Redux concepts (containers/components).
 - Latest dependencies.
+- Few webpack chunks + App is ready for offline.

 #### Cons: